-Table 44 Summary of performance for NPDC consent 4984-2
+Table 33 Summary of performance for NPDC consent 4984-2

 Purpose: To discharge leachate from a former landfill site into groundwater, adjacent to the Waiwhakaiho River Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Limits on chemical composition of discharge Inspection and sampling of discharge No pH below and NH4 above consented limits on at GND0556 and WKH000872 respectively 2.
+1. Limits on chemical composition of discharge Inspection and sampling of discharge No pH below and NH 4 above consented limits on at GND0556 and NH 3 above at WKH000872 2.
 Discharge cannot cause specified adverse effects beyond mixing zone Visual assessment at inspection and receiving water sampling Yes 3.
 Maintenance of monitoring bores Inspection and accessibility at sampling Yes 4.
-Optional review provision re environmental effects No further provision for review prior to expiry N/A this erall assessment of consent complia s consent erall assessment of administrative pe Good High
+Optional review provision re environmental effects No further provision for review prior to expiry N/A erall assessment of consent complia consent Good Ove erall assessment of administrative pe High